Tier list as of April 2025

 Portraitattacker

-A simple yet effective ranged DPS, Gotanda beams down his enemies before unleashing a devastating ultimate attack.
-His playstyle is pretty straight forward; your goal is to build up his charge by either using his primary fire (slow, but costs no stamina) or (ideally) his secondary fire (a high damaging laser beam that consumes stamina but quickly builds charge).
-You can then spend this charge on either his strategy skill or hold it to boost the crit rate on his ultimate skill.
-He can further increase his ultimate damage by levelling his first passive, or buff his team's attack upon ult activation with his second passive.
+A simple yet effective ranged DPS, Gotanda beams down his enemies before unleashing a devastating ultimate.
+His playstyle is straightforward: build up charge using either primary fire (slow but costs no stamina) or, ideally, secondary fire (high-damage laser that quickly builds charge but consumes stamina).
+You can spend the charge on his strategy skill or hold it to boost the crit rate on his ultimate.
+He can further increase ultimate damage by leveling his first passive or buff his team's attack with his second passive.

 Minami Oi